frankframework/frank-manual/docs/source/helloLarva.rst

 .. image:: testtoolHello.jpg

-You see here that the Hello adapter started in :ref:`installationLinux` now has two receivers.
+You see here that the Hello adapter presented in :ref:`installationLinux` now has two receivers.
 One of them is named "testtool-Hello".

 Larva tests are added to the "tests" subdirectory of your